What will I learn?

 Utilising techniques developed throughout the course you will design and conduct your own behavioural dissertation study.
 Previous student students have conducted research on:

-- Impact of early neutering on dog behaviour and stress at later veterinary visits
+- ‘Effect of noise levels in grooming facilities on dog behaviour and stress levels’

 Attendance Requirements